zeevnoiman/PhotoOrganizer/README.md

 # PhotoOrganizer
-CLI to organize photos from a folder into distinct folders grouped by year and month.
+CLI to organize photos from a folder into different folders grouped by year and month.
 Developed with nodejs.

 ## Installation
 You can download the source code and run on the cmd in the projects directory: